chen42/presentations/cho_at.md

 * Interactions and adverse effects
 	* [malignant hyperthermia:](https://ojrd.biomedcentral.com/articles/10.1186/s13023-015-0310-1) pharmacogenetic disorder of skeletal muscle that presents as a hypermetabolic response to anesthetic gases *or* <span id="drug"> Succinylcholine</span>
 	* The classic signs of MH include hyperthermia, tachycardia, tachypnea, increased carbon dioxide production, increased oxygen consumption, acidosis, hyperkalaemia, muscle rigidity, and rhabdomyolysis, all related to a hypermetabolic response.
-	* In most cases, the syndrome is caused by a defect in the [ryanodine receptor](http://droualb.faculty.mjc.edu/Course%20Materials/Physiology%20101/Chapter%20Notes/Fall%202007/chapte2.jpg).
+	* In most cases, the syndrome is caused by a defect in the [ryanodine receptor](http://droualb.faculty.mjc.edu/Course%20Materials/Physiology%20101/Chapter%20Notes/Fall%202007/chapte2.jpg), causes increase Ca2+ in the muscle cells -> generate heat -> produce acid.
 	* Likely fatal if untreated.
 Mortality has decreased from 80 % thirty years ago to <5 % in 2006.
 	* <span id="drug"> Dantrolene </span> is a specific treatment for MH.
 		* decrease muscle contraction by directly [interfering with calcium ion release from the sarcoplasmic reticulum](https://www.clinicalkey.com/#!/content/drug_monograph/6-s2.0-167) within skeletal muscle cells.